Paris Foreign Missions Society: 1839 persecutions

 On 26 April 1836, Laurent-Joseph-Marius Imbert of the Paris Foreign Missions Society was appointed Vicar Apostolic of Korea and Titular Bishop of Capsa.
 On 14 May 1837, he was ordained Titular Bishop of Capsa and crossed secretly from Manchuria to Korea the same year.
 On 10 August 1839, Bishop Imbert, who was secretly going about his missionary work, was betrayed.
 He was taken to Seoul where he was tortured to reveal the whereabouts of foreign missionaries.
-He wrote a note to his fellow missionaries, Fathers Pierre-Philibert Maubant and Jacques-Honoré Chastan, asking them to surrender to the Korean authorities as well.
+He wrote a note to his fellow missionaries, Pierre-Philibert Maubant and Jacques-Honoré Chastan, asking them to surrender to the Korean authorities as well.
 They were taken before an interrogator and questioned for three days to reveal the names and whereabouts of their converts.
 As torture failed to break them down, they were sent to another prison and beheaded on 21 September 1839 at Saenamteo.
 Their bodies remained exposed for several days but were finally buried on Noku Mountain.